getpelican/pelican/docs/faq.rst

     easy_install pip

-Can I use arbitrary meta-data in my templates?
+Can I use arbitrary metadata in my templates?
 ==============================================

 Yes.
 For example, to include a modified date in a Markdown post, one could